puppetlabs/puppet-docs/source/pe/3.0/install_automated.markdown

 To obtain an answer file, you can:

-* Use one of the example files provided in the installer's `answers` directory
+* Use one of the example files provided in the installer's `answers` directory.
-* Retrieve the `answers.lastrun` file from a node on which you've already installed PE
+* Retrieve the `answers.lastrun` file from a node on which you've already installed PE.
-* Run the installer with the `-s <FILE>` flag, which saves  an answer file without installing
+* Run the installer with the `-s <FILE>` flag, which saves  an answer file without installing.
-* Write one by hand
+* Write one by hand.

 **You must hand edit any pre-made answer file before using it,** as new nodes will need, at a minimum, a unique agent certname.